mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 At this point you will already have something that will compile and run.
 To do so (on Windows), copy the files ``build.bat`` & ``SConstruct`` from ``UserAlgorithms`` into the directory containing your code and execute ``build.bat``.
-If you then start MantidPlot your algorithm will appear in the list of available algorithms and could be run.
+If you then start MantidWorkbench your algorithm will appear in the list of available algorithms and could be run.
 But, of course, it won't do anything of interest until you have written some algorithm code...

 Coding the Algorithm